How to Make Gluten-Free, Lactose-Free Seed Crackers

 - 1 cup of various seeds (chia, sesame, flax, sunflower, pumpkin, poppy, etc.) (120 g)

-You don’t need to use any kind of yeast for these crackers, because your goal is to obtain something thin and crusty.
+You don’t need to use any kind of yeast for these crackers because your goal is to obtain something thin and crispy.

 The best part about this recipe is that you don’t have to knead anything.
 Just add everything to your blender, as the dough is going to be very moist.